Snow: Self-organizing Broadcast Protocol for Cloud: Experiment

 \subsection{Experimental Setting}

-Within a cluster, each node forwards a received message to other nodes after a randomly assigned delay of 10–200 milliseconds, mimicking the inherent message processing time.
+Within a cluster, each node forwards a received message to other nodes after a random assigned delay of 10–200 milliseconds, mimicking the inherent message processing time.
 To model straggler behavior, we designated 5\% of nodes as stragglers, which delay message forwarding by 1 second.
-All nodes were configured with a fan-out of 4.
-At the beginning of the experiment, they had an accurate understanding of the cluster's current state.
+All nodes were configured with a fanout $k$ of 4.
+At the beginning of the experiment, they had an accurate understanding of the state of the cluster.

-Messages are sent on a second basis, each message is labeled by its transmission order.
-The metrics derived from these messages provide insights into the evolution of the cluster's broadcast algorithm over time.
-We compare the implementations of the Gossip protocol, the standard Snow algorithm, and the Plumtree protocol \cite{leitao2007epidemic}.
-In Snow and conventional gossip protocol, each node's fan-out $k$ is globally uniform.
-However, in Plumtree, the $k$ of each node may vary, fluctuating around $k$.
-This variation arises because Plumtree prunes the gossip propagation paths dynamically, and the pruning process is not strictly controllable.
-Therefore, we can only ensure that all nodes start with the same initial $k$
+Messages are broadcast at a fixed rate of one message per second.
+Each message is labeled by transmission order.
+The metrics derived from these messages provide insight into the evolution of the cluster's broadcast algorithm over time.
+We implemented these broadcast algorithms using a BIO communication model over TCP and set the fan-out of nodes to the same $k$ value.
+The experiments were conducted on a high-performance computing node equipped with a 24-core, 48-thread Intel Xeon 8269CY processor and 64GB of DDR4 RAM running at 2933 MHz.
+The software stack comprised Go 1.23 for algorithm implementation and an operating system with Ubuntu 22.04.
+We collected latency and packet loss data from 20 Alibaba Cloud servers within the same data center and utilized these metrics as network delay parameters.
+Leveraging Linux’s TC \cite{Almesberger_1999} command, we configured network parameters, allocating a 1MB buffer per port to emulate data center switches, with each node’s bandwidth capped at 1GB/s.

-The experiments were conducted on a high-performance computing node equipped with an Intel Core i9-14900K processor (24 cores, 32 threads) and 128GB DDR5 RAM running at 4800 MHz.
-The software stack comprised Go 1.23 for algorithm implementation and Docker containers with Ubuntu 22.04 for environment isolation.
-We implemented all broadcast algorithms using a BIO communication model over TCP.
-To eliminate physical network bandwidth bottlenecks and accurately simulate datacenter-level latency conditions, all TCP communications were confined to the localhost via loopback interfaces.
-This design choice ensured that network performance was solely dependent on CPU and memory resources rather than Network Interface Card.
-During benchmark execution, CPU utilization was actively monitored and maintained below 70\%.
+Currently, the vast majority of broadcast algorithms \cite{antunes_pulsarcast_2021,chu2002case} are designed for wide area networks, where the communication overhead between nodes is a critical parameter for optimization.
+However, this difference becomes negligible within data centers.
+We compare the implementations of the Gossip protocol, the standard Snow algorithm, the Coloring algorithm, and the Plumtree protocol \cite{leitao2007epidemic}.
+Among these, Gossip employs the simplest strategy: upon receiving a message, each node randomly forwards it to $k$ other nodes.
+This strategy is the most prevalent broadcast algorithm in data centers and has been widely adopted in numerous production systems \cite{akka,decandia2007dynamo}.
+Plumtree is also a decentralized broadcast protocol that does not account for communication latency between nodes and is used in some industrial scenarios \cite{vernemq} for local area network communication.